 - Yale-New Haven Hospital, Department of Dentistry

-Then, if you enroll in the bachelor’s completion program after receiving your A.S. at UNH, you’ll have some amazing academic service study away/study abroad opportunities — working on Cherokee and Navajo reservations in North Carolina and Arizona and in foreign locations such as Romania, Honduras, and Mexico.
+Then, if you enroll in the bachelor’s completion program after receiving your A.S. at UNH, you’ll have some amazing academic service study away/study abroad opportunities — such as working on Cherokee and Navajo reservations in North Carolina and Arizona.
+Click to learn more about our internship and study away opportunities.